Wednesday, July 31, 2024

 LAST LAZY DAY

 It’s our last day here at Discovery Yukon and another peaceful day.
 It’s been a little windy and we have had a couple of rainy nights, but we really enjoyed our long stay here.
 One of the most unusual things about this RV park is the fact that our power has been provided totally by large generators.
-Twice each day they change generators and the power goes a little crazy for a few minutes while they switch over.
+Twice each day they change generators, and the power goes a little crazy for a few minutes while they switch over.
 It’s so remote here that they haven’t extended the power poles to this area.
 Due to the frequency of the generators the time on the electric clocks is always wrong.
 Time speeds when you are having fun.

 Today all three of us doggies got a bath.
 I must say we are beautiful.
-We’ve been lucky at the previous parks where there was limited water and no sewer hookups so no one wanted to waste water bathing dogs.
-I actually didn’t mind it too much as was really kind of scruffy.
+We’ve been lucky at the previous parks where there was limited water and no sewer hookups, so no one wanted to waste the water bathing dogs.
+I actually didn’t mind it too much as I was really kind of scruffy.
 Here’s a picture of the three of us in the wagon after our baths.
 Yes, that’s my boyfriend Gianni kissing me.
 Bella wasn’t too happy about that.

 Not much to do today so Kathy T brought out her kites to fly them on the runway.
-Warren and Jim also tried to fly one but the wind was gusty and kept changing direction.
+Warren and Jim also tried to fly one, but the wind was gusty and kept changing direction.

 Tomorrow we will cross the border again and enter Tok, Alaska.
 This time we are prepared.
 We have pretty much cleaned out the refrigerator in expectation of the agricultural inspection.
 No fruit or vegetables except for one lime and a few carrots.
 Have to leave something for them to take, so they can do their job.